Our ESG Report

 Our Social Value

 We are enthusiastic about being a socially responsible business.
-Therefore, we have identified five social priorities that we will be committing to investing in, including; Armed Forces Covenant, partner with Emmaus, work experience days for people in education, volunteer paid days off and recruitment schemes.
+Therefore, we have identified five social priorities that we will be committing to investing in, including; partnership with Emmaus, a local kids football team, a nearby nature reserve, and recruitment schemes.

 To fulfill the aim of being a multi-technology bespoke integrator to serve the UK’s energy transition to more electrified behind the meter infrastructure, we have hired bright people who are able to understand problems, solve them and communicate solutions to clients to enable them to make good purchasing decisions.
 As such, we have recruited talent into the base of the company in order to plan for the long-term success for the business.